Attack pattern that reuses stolen login pairs at scale, creating account takeover risk on other services.

 Credential stuffing is an attack in which stolen username and password pairs are tried against other login systems in the hope that users reused the same credentials.
 In plain language, it exploits password reuse across different services.

-Credential stuffing matters because many users reuse passwords across personal and work systems.
-That means a breach somewhere else can create risk for systems that were not originally compromised.
+Credential stuffing matters because many people reuse passwords across personal and work systems.
+That means a breach at an unrelated site can create risk for accounts that were never directly compromised.

-It also matters because the attack can bypass some common assumptions.
-If the username and password pair is real, the sign-in attempt may look like ordinary login traffic until the surrounding pattern becomes clear.
+It also matters because the attack can bypass simple defenses.
+If the username and password pair is real, the sign-in attempt can look normal until the surrounding pattern becomes clear at scale.

 Credential stuffing appears in identity monitoring, login abuse defense, Conditional Access, Account Lockout tuning, and Multi-Factor Authentication strategy.
 Teams connect it to Brute Force Attack, Password Spraying, Phishing, and Phishing-Resistant Authentication.